idsc-frazzoli/dg-commons/docker/README.md

-# Builds a base image for testing in the cloud.
+# Builds base image for testing in the cloud.